 Kadala Curry (a.k.a.
-Kadala Kari) is a delicious spicy curry made with black chickpeas, coconut and a bevy of warming spices.
-This popular dish is traditionally served with Puttu or Appam for breakfast in Kerala cuisine.
+Kadala Kari) is a delicious and flavorful curry made with black chickpeas, onions, herbs, coconut and a bevy of warming spices.
+This popular curry is traditionally served with Puttu or Appam for breakfast in Kerala cuisine.
 Follow along with my step by step photos to learn how to make this comforting gluten-free and vegan curry like a pro!

 About Kadala Curry